Painful intelligence: What AI can tell us about human suffering: Reward loss as mere percept

 \section{Reward loss as mere percept}

 A crucial insight that this view on perception gives to suffering is that its causes are subjective and generally uncertain: they may be based on faulty inference.
 In particular, reward loss is just another percept (i.e.\ a result of the process of perception).
-It is based on solving an inverse problem using prior information to compute a percept of the obtained reward.
+It is based on solving an inverse problem to infer the obtained reward, and this can go wrong.

+Misperceptions of rewards may be particularly common when perception of other people's reactions are involved.
+You might perceive the facial expression of your friend as angry, and register some negative reward as resulting from your actions.
+But perhaps your friend just had a bad headache, and his face reflected that; taking the uncertainty of perception into account should help you behave in a more appropriate way towards him.